jjingofarouk/saveme/README.md

 ```

 ## Contributing
-We welcome contributions to improve SaveMe!
+We welcome contributions to improve BloodMatch!
 To contribute:
 1. Fork the repository.
 2. Create a feature branch:
    ```bash